ivangrafutko/IvanSG/README.md

 # Ivan Grafutko Resume

-A version of resume writter purely in HTML/CSS
+A version of resume written purely in HTML/CSS